grimmer0125/next-apollo-subscription-example/README.md

 ## Key points (uri, websocket lib issue in next.js ssr environment)

+1. You many need to set `import fetch from "isomorphic-unfetch"; and HttpLink({fetch:fetch)` once your setting does not find out fetch
+2. not use `import ApolloClient from "apollo-boost";` use `import { ApolloClient } from 'apollo-client'/'apollo-boost';`
-1. WebSocketLink and HttpLink use the same address:port, they even use the same path (/graphql) if ApolloServer does not specify subscriptions' path
+3. WebSocketLink and HttpLink use the same address:port, they even use the same path (/graphql) if ApolloServer does not specify subscriptions' path
-2. ApolloClient do not need to set uri
+4. ApolloClient do not need to set uri
-3. use isomorphic-ws or process.browser? to create WebSocketLink
+5. use isomorphic-ws or process.browser? to create WebSocketLink

 ```
 const WebSocket2 = require("isomorphic-ws");